Grinnode-live/grinnode.live/free-grin-challenge.md

-# Grinnode.live Uptime Challenge free GRIN prices giveaway
+# Grinnode.live Uptime Challenge and free GRIN prices giveaway

 ## How can you participate ?
-It is simple, just run a GRIN Node over the measured time period from 22.03.2020:12:00:00 to 22.04.2020:12:00:00 (UTC) and connect your GRIN-Node to [Grinnode.live](https://github.com/MCM-Mike/grinnode.live#to-connect-your-grin-node-to-our-high-available-grin-node-system)
+It is simple, just run a GRIN Node over the measured time period from **22.03.2020:12:00:00 to 22.04.2020:12:00:00 (UTC)** and connect your GRIN-Node to [Grinnode.live](https://github.com/MCM-Mike/grinnode.live#to-connect-your-grin-node-to-our-high-available-grin-node-system)